If you want to stand out, you have to do better than a piece of paper on the pile. Show your work instead.

 - Knowledge of the customer, product, and problem

 - Trustworthiness and character

 - Clear thinking and good communication

 Say you have all that.
 How do you prove it as quickly and clearly as possible?

 Nobody can afford to spend months getting to know you.
-They probably can afford an hour looking at something you give them and interviewing you.
+They can probably afford an hour looking at work you show them and interviewing you.

 Resumes are limited.
 One page of static bullets in a giant stack is a weak way of showing your value.

 You need something better.
 Something that screams, “It’s worth your time to interview me!”

 Build a profile of projects hard enough and focused enough that it would be impossible for someone to complete it if they did not possess the qualities listed above.

 Create substantive, meaningful projects relevant to the job.